aabbtree77/sendrecv/README.md

 Notice that there is no "git fetch" or "git pull" inside the codes, only "git clone", which is critical to automation and avoiding conflicts.
 The latter can only appear during the initial setup or restart after some remote code modifications.

-The downside of this approach is that each peer/communicating node needs to register on github.com first, create a repo, set up its access token.
-Thus, the end user of such a communication would be, say, a Python coder who wants to make his LAN nodes global by sending messages from PC to PC via the Internet, in code, without having to deal with anything other than github.com.
+The downside of this approach is that each peer/communicating node needs to register on github.com first, create a repo, set its access token.
+Thus, the end user of such a communication would be, say, a Python coder who wants to make his LAN nodes global by sending messages from PC to PC via the internet, in code, without having to deal with anything other than github.com.
 I find setting up and testing my github repositories a lot easier and more reliable than dealing with any 3rd party MQTT broker or remote desktop software.

 ## References (Inspiration, Alternatives, Deeper and More Complex Ideas)